 Number of sites: 1

 Gender of participants: Both male and female, roughly equally distributed.
-The population of Gainesville and its surrounding regions is approximately 50% female and 50% male, according to the 2010 U.S. census.
-The study will be open to males and females and minority recruitment, through word of mouth and recruitment flyers posted within the UF Shands NICU and outpatient prenatal clinic sites, with the goal of obtaining proportions roughly equivalent to the regional levels which are represented in the recruitment area.
+The study will be advertisedthrough word of mouth, email, and recruitment flyers posted within the UF Shands NICU and outpatient prenatal clinic sites.

 Racial and ethnic origin: Current estimates of the racial and ethnic composition of our local community and region suggest that our sample will consist of approximately 20% African- American and 8-10% Hispanic people.
 These estimates are based on the current population of the area and are approximately matched in prior recruiting efforts in our community using similar methodologies.